milorad-kukic/airport/README.md

 In order to have best experience, you can open two browser windows side by side.
 In one you open an admin console at `http://127.0.0.1:8000/admin` and in other open a simulator at `http://localhost:8000/simulator/`.
 In simulator you need to provide a public key which is required by the API.
 Do it by copying a content of the public key into appropriate field.

-**When you start the simulation, all aircraft data and logs data will be deleted !!!**
+**When you start the simulation, all existing aircraft data and logs data will be deleted and one aircraft will be created!!!**

 By executing next step you will perform an action described bellow "EXECUTE NEXT STEP" button.
 State change log will appear in admin console which check for new logs every 10 seconds.